Is there an age of accountability in the Bible? Are children who die before a certain age are automatically saved?

 Rather, Paul is speaking in the first person from the perspective of a person who is ignorant of their debt before God.
 Before the Law was revealed, I couldn't appreciate my jeopardy before God.
 Sin was "dead" in the sense that it was unappreciated, and my conscience enjoyed a false sense of security, thinking myself alive when I was actually spirtually dead.

-Once the Law was reveal to me, however, sin "became alive" to me.
-My conscience became aware of my sinfulness and I came to understand my condemnation before God.
-Therefore, Paul says in verse 9 that I "died," meaning I lost my false sense of innocence.
+Once the Law was revealed to me, however, sin "became alive" to me, Paul says.
+His conscience became aware of his sinfulness and he came to understand his condemnation before God.
+Therefore, Paul says in verse 9 that he "died," meaning he lost his false sense of innocence and realized he was under condemnation.
+He was always under condemnation, but only then did Paul realize his jeopardy.

 Paul is not suggesting that a person becomes accountable for sin at a later point in life as a result of learning the Law.
 On the contrary, he is teaching that we were always under condemnation for sin (see Romans 5:12-14 again), but our awareness that we were condemned before God was brought to life through our knowledge of the Law.

 We can see even more clearly that this was Paul's meaning in v.13.
 Paul asks rhetorically if the Law is the source of our spiritual death and eternal judgment?
-In other words, Paul is asking the very question your preacher proposed: did the arrival of the Law result in my condemnation and was it the cause of my penalty?
+Paul is asking did the arrival of the Law result in his condemnation and was it the cause of his penalty?

 Paul responds may it never be.
-Paul specifically denies your pastor's viewpoint when he wrote that the Law is good and holy, and therefore it was not the cause of our eternal loss.
+Paul specifically denies that our condemnation comes only after we realize we are sinful.
+Paul says the Law is good and holy, and therefore it was not the cause of our eternal loss.
 The cause of our condemnation was our sin, and the Law was merely given to reveal our sinfulness to us.

-From this truth we must conclude that children are accountable for their sin just as adults, and everyone is accountable without respect to their degree of awareness of their sin.
+From this truth we must conclude that children are accountable for their sin just as adults, and everyone is accountable without respect to the degree of their awareness of sin.
 In fact, if we were to interpret Romans 7:9 to mean that a lack of knowledge of the Law is an excuse before God, then what do we conclude about the millions of people who lived and died before the Law was given to Moses?
 And what about a person today who lives in an isolated place and has no access to read the Law of God?
 Are they accountable for sin?
+Surely they are, for no one is acquitted apart from the atoning work of Christ accepted by faith.

 The Bible says that all men are accountable for sin and all have sinned, with or without knowledge of the Law:

 Paul shuts the door on any argument that presumes ignorance of the Law will save us from judgment.
-There is no excuse of ignorance available to men of any age.
+There is no excuse for ignorance no matter our age.

 Unfortunately, some have ignored these truths of Scripture and have chosen to teach as doctrine a precept of man (see Matthew 15:7-9).
 We might ask why your preacher (or others before him) felt the need to invent the concept of an age of accountability?
 What problem were they trying to solve that couldn't be solved by scripture alone?

-The answer is your pastor was trying to account for what happens to children who die too young to profess faith in the Gospel, and he did so because he didn't understanding how saving faith arrives in the first place.
+Advocates for this teaching are trying to provide an answer for what happens to children who die too young to profess faith in the Gospel because they don't understand how saving faith arrives in the first place.

 Those who teach an age of accountability invariably also hold that salvation comes as the result of an act of human will to accept Christ.
 They maintain that when a person professes their belief, only then does God respond to the person's decision by delivering His Holy Spirit (i.e., first comes a personal decision to choose to believe, then comes the Spirit and salvation).